Vietnam country brief

 Further statistical information on the Vietnamese community in Australia can be found on the Country Profiles page of the Department of Immigration and Border Protection.

 Formal defence relations between Australia and Vietnam were established in February 1998, with the opening of a Defence Attaché Office at the Australian Embassy in Hanoi occurring in 1999.
 Vietnam's first Defence Attaché to Australia took up his appointment in Canberra in September 2000.

 Australia and Vietnam have also held a senior officials-level bilateral Regional Security Dialogue since 1998.
-This was upgraded in February 2012, when the inaugural Joint Foreign Affairs/Defence Australia-Vietnam Strategic Dialogue was held in Canberra at Deputy-Secretary/Vice-Minister level.
+This was upgraded in February 2012, when the inaugural Joint Foreign Affairs/Defence (2+2) Australia-Vietnam Strategic Dialogue was held in Canberra at Deputy-Secretary/Vice-Minister level.
+The second meeting was held in Hanoi in November 2013.
 Australia and Vietnam also conduct annual Australia-Vietnam Defence Cooperation Senior Officials' talks.

 The Australian Federal Police maintains Law Enforcement Liaison Offices in Hanoi and Ho Chi Minh City.